 How to Become a Landlord in Texas

-The most successful rental properties in Texas are pet-friendly, feature tile or upgraded flooring, include a refrigerator, and outdoor living spaces.
-Upgrading your property to include these items can mean the difference between charging $1,000 per month and charging $1,500 per month for rent.
+The most successful rental properties in Texas are pet-friendly and feature tile or upgraded flooring.
+Great rental units also include a refrigerator and outdoor living spaces.
+Upgrading your property to include these items can mean the difference between charging $1,000 in monthly rent and charging $1,500.
 If you are new to Texas, don’t forget the most important amenity of all — a working air conditioning system to tackle the hot summers and chilly winters.

-Best Practice: Check out other properties in your area that are renting for your desired price.
+Best Practice: Look at other available properties in your area to understand how much you should charge prospective tenants per month.
 Does your property feature the same or better amenities?
-If not, perform the upgrades that fit into your budget.
-Get a free rent estimate report to find out what your neighborhood’s pricing market looks like.
+If not, make the upgrades that fit into your budget.
+If you want to be sure you’re charging a fair amount, check out our free rent estimate report to dive into your neighborhood’s pricing market.

 Set yourself up for success by brushing up on Texas landlord-tenant laws.
-This will help you to make the right decisions when it comes to security deposits, property maintenance, evictions and more.
+Adhering to state laws will help you make the right decisions when it comes to security deposits, property maintenance, evictions, and other landlord responsibilities.

-Dont: Take photos at night.
-Natural light is needed to make rooms feel warm and welcoming.
+Don’t: Take photos at night.
+Natural light makes rooms feel warm and welcoming.

 Do: Make the room appear bright and inviting with light and the right angles.

 Communication is the name of the game when it comes to managing your rental property.
 Clearly define when and how often check-ins or walkthroughs will be performed in your lease agreement.
-The lease should also include what types of repairs that the landlord is responsible for, and how quickly those repairs should be completed.
-The average time for repairs to be completed in Texas is ten days, though can be as short as 24 hours for something like a broken air conditioner in hot temperatures.
+The lease should also outline what types of repairs the landlord is responsible for, and how quickly those repairs should be completed.

 Bonus: Learn About Taxes on Rental Income in Texas